LastRomantik/uhta3d_click-go/README.md

 ```
 ```
 Parameters:
-      angle -finding angle of the nearest hotspot from mouse click (default 40) offset - offset force when hotspot is not found (default 10)
+      angle - finding angle of the nearest hotspot from mouse click (default 40) offset - offset force when hotspot is not found (default 10)
 ```
 Works with the hotspot.onclick attribute by executing its code.